How to Start a Landscaping Business in Florida (2026)

 What is GI-BMP certification?

 Green Industries Best Management Practices certification is required in 130+ Florida counties and cities for anyone applying fertilizer commercially.
-Training costs ~$20 (available online through UF/IFAS), the exam is $15, and the FDACS certification fee is $25 — approximately $60 total.
-It’s valid for 4 years.
-Required jurisdictions include Hillsborough, Orange, Brevard, Martin, Seminole, Pinellas, Manatee, Sarasota, Miami-Dade, and many more.
+Training costs $15–$30 (online or in-person through UF/IFAS) and includes the exam.
+The FDACS LF certification fee is $25 — approximately $40–$55 total.
+It’s valid for 4 years and is required statewide by F.S.
+482.1562.
+Jurisdictions with additional fertilizer rules include Hillsborough, Orange, Brevard, Martin, Seminole, Pinellas, Manatee, Sarasota, Miami-Dade, and many more.

 Are landscaping services taxable in Florida?